 ‘Everybody loves a good drought’ by P. Sainath and India Untouched made me weep.
 This first flame was lit by Aruna Roy who did not even know me and yet she had the most profound impact in my life.

 I have done many things in the past years as rural development professional.
 I have learnt about building toilets, installing Water ATM’s and working with rural schools.
 But one of the best things that I have learnt and have had the privileged to do was to meet so many inspiring women, men and children who are fighting every day to ensure a better future.
 It is these people who help me keep my flame alive.
 A few flames have been lit by me, too.
-I can tell you about a 50 year old entrepreneur who invested in a paper plate making business without even knowing the basics, I can tell you about a little girl who dreams of serving her community by being a doctor and I can tell you about the thousands of people who continue to toil and work towards a dream of a developed India.
+I can tell you about a 50 year old entrepreneur who invested in a paper plate making business without even knowing the basics, I can tell you about a little girl who dreams of serving her community by being a doctor and I can tell you about the thousands of people who continue to toil and work towards a dream of transforming India to a developed nation.

 Not everything is rosy; working in the rural sector has its own challenges.
 A few of my flames flickered away without any fight.
 A few of them gave up midway.
 But there were a few who stayed put and shined brightly.
 They inspired a few others and started lighting their own 100 flames.
 I hope that the ones that burn brightly, keep shining and the ones that are flickering get the strength to carry on the good work they are doing.